Alvarixxs/Alvarixxs/README.md

 ## Hi there 👋, I'm Alvaro a student from Spain.
 Here's some info about me!

 Hello!
 I'm Alvaro de Santos, an ambitious and passionate student pursuing dual Bachelor of Science degrees in Computer Science and Mathematics at the Autonomous University of Madrid.
 With a solid academic foundation and a diverse portfolio of self-driven projects, I am eager to apply my skills and knowledge to real-world challenges and innovative solutions in the tech industry.

 ### 🎓 Education

-- Bachelor of Science in Computer Science at Autonomous University of Madrid.
+- **Bachelor of Science in Computer Science**
+  *Autonomous University of Madrid, Spain*
+  **Eval**: 8.00 | **Expected Graduation**: May 2026
+  *Courses*: Data Structures and Algorithms, Java OOP, SQL Relational Database, Microprocessors, Load Balancing.
+  *Activities*: Engaged in a Hackathon team project during the first year, showcasing teamwork and problem-solving skills in a competitive environment.

-- Bachelor of Science in Mathematics at Autonomouse University of Madrid.
+- **Bachelor of Science in Mathematics**
+  *Autonomous University of Madrid, Spain*
+  **Eval**: 8.00 | **Expected Graduation**: May 2026
+  *Courses*: Calculus, Linear Algebra, Probability, Statistics, Differential Equations, Differential Geometry.
+  Delving into the mathematical theories that underpin computer science, with a strong emphasis on analytical thinking and complex problem-solving.

-- Currently on an exchange program at Carleton University.
+- **Exchange Program at Carleton University**
+  *Ottawa, Canada*
+  Currently expanding my global perspective and academic horizons through an exciting exchange program at Carleton University.
+This experience is allowing me to immerse myself in a new academic environment, collaborate with international peers, and apply my knowledge in a broader, multicultural context.

 ### 🔍 I'm currently learning ...

 I'm on an exciting journey to deepen my knowledge and skills in modern software development.
 My focus areas include:

 - **Advanced Frontend Development**: Diving into the latest features of React and Next.js, mastering TypeScript, and improving my proficiency with modern CSS frameworks like Tailwind CSS.